AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/rfm-analysis.md

 * [!UICONTROL Group by]: `Customer's RFM score (R+F+M)`
 * [!UICONTROL Chart type]: `Table`

 After compiling all the reports, you can organize them on the dashboard as you desire.
-The end result may look like the above sample dashboard, but the three generated tables are just examples of the types of customer segmentation you can perform.
+The result may look like the above sample dashboard, but the three generated tables are just examples of the types of customer segmentation you can perform.